SomthingInteresting/bank-tech-test/README.md

 - Use appropriate testing framework methods to keep code clean (Additional)
 - Create unit tests for each class and method.
 - Use SRP to keep classes and methods small and testable.

+Completed so far:

+1. The BankAccount class is interactable via a REPL like Node.
+2. Deposit and withdrawal methods are implemented with necessary validations.
+3. All data (transactions) are being kept in memory.
+4. The error cases have been handled, like trying to withdraw more money than the balance or depositing or withdrawing an invalid amount.

+To do:

+1. Implement the printStatement method to display the statement.
+2. Format the output of the printStatement method to match the provided format.
+3. Format the timestamp for each transaction to be able to print the date in the statement.

 Learning resources: